ferdinandklr/null-storage/README.md

 Well, I didn't simply fork his project because after readind the code, I wanted to do it quite differently, so there would be way too many code revamp for a fork to make sense.
 First, I didn't locked myself to shulkers, and I prefered to store all the data in metadata tags.
 This way I don't need databases and heavy calculations to check if the item is destroy at some point or not etc. Secondly, I make sure that null crates can only contain certain items *(dirt, cobblestone, ...)*, and not any item, to nerf a little bit this cheaty item.
 In fact, if you could put shulkers in it, you could pretty much create infinite storage in a single block, and I didn't want that.

-This code doesn't posses any config file as I don't want to loose time doing this.
-If you want to customize the plugin, you can either contact me by email or edit it by yourself (this code is completly open to use to anyone, for free).
+This plugin doesn't posses any config file as I don't want to loose time doing this.
+If you want to customize the plugin, you can either contact me or edit it by yourself (this code is completly open to use to anyone).